Dog Breeds and Aggressive Tendencies

 Dogs of all breeds are faithful and loving companions for millions of American families.
 Unfortunately, while dogs normally live up their name of “man’s best friend,” they can also be very dangerous when not properly cared for, socialized, or trained.
 In fact, each year there are more than 350,000 dog bite victims who visit emergency rooms, and the cost of losses due to bites exceeds $1 billion per year.
 Sadly, all of these are preventable if the owners exercise responsibility in raising their dogs.

-Contrary to what some believe, dog attacks do not only occur with dogs thought to be “aggressive breeds.”
-Any breed can become vicious if the owner is negligent in the raising, training and/or handling of the dog.
+Contrary to what some believe, dog attacks do not only occur with dogs thought to be “aggressive dog breeds.”
+Any breed can become vicious if the owner is negligent in the raising, training, and/or handling of the dog.
 We handle cases involving all types of dogs.
 Here is some additional information on some of the different breeds we have handled cases regarding:

 - Alaskan Malamutes

 - Great Danes

 - German Shepherds

 However, the reality is that any dog can be dangerous, from the smallest Chihuahua to the largest Mastiff.
 Whether a dog is dangerous or not is going to depend upon the training and feedback it receives from its owner.

 When a human abdicates his/her responsibilities as a pack leader, the dog in the family can start to try to take over the leadership role.
 This can create a dog that is overly aggressive and overly protective as the animal feels it is solely his or her responsibility to guard and care for the family.
 Some dogs will become confused and fearful when left to fill the void of the pack leader since they won’t know what to do or how to succeed in the confusing human world.
 This, too, can cause the dog to become more aggressive out of fear or a desire to do what he believes is right.